flame-engine/flame/doc/game.md

 The first can be used if you just want to remove one component, and the second can be used when you want to remove a list of components.

-Any component that which the `remove()` method has been called on will also be removed, that is simply called like this `yourComponent.remove();`.
+Any component on which the `remove()` method has been called will also be removed.
+You can do this simply called like this `yourComponent.remove();`.

 ## Debug mode